 Loch Ness Monster

-There are too many stories of Loch Ness Monster, although there is no evidence that such creature exist in this lake, but still many people believe on it.
+There are too many stories of Monster, although there is no evidence that such creature exist in this lake, but still many people believe on it.
 If you want visit The Loch Ness just for discovering the monster than my advise is think again.
-Joke aside, if you are interested in such stories than here is a site, they share almost all the information about the monster in the loch ness.
+Joke aside, if you are interested in such stories than here is a, they share almost all the information about the monster in the loch ness.